 Conclusion

-Adalo’s hosted backend, built on AWS, automatically adjusts to your needs with dynamic load management.
-Plus, it offers seamless integration with external databases like PostgreSQL, Airtable, and Google Sheets, allowing you to go beyond native storage limits.
+Adalo's hosted backend, built on AWS, automatically adjusts to your needs with dynamic load management.
+Plus, it offers seamless integration with external databases like PostgreSQL, Airtable, and Google Sheets, allowing you to extend beyond native storage when needed.
 For enterprise solutions, Adalo Blue adds even more flexibility with DreamFactory, enabling connections to older systems that lack modern APIs.

-These strategies ensure your app performs reliably, whether you're managing thousands or tens of thousands of records.
-As highlighted by industry experts:
+These strategies ensure your app performs reliably, whether you're managing thousands or millions of records.
+As highlighted by the engineering team:

 Beyond performance, these measures lead to tangible benefits like lower costs and faster deployment.
 Many apps achieve 5–10× cost savings while reducing launch timelines to days or weeks instead of months.
-This approach ensures production-quality performance as your app scales.
+With unlimited database records on paid plans, no usage-based charges, and infrastructure that scales to 1M+ MAU, Adalo provides the foundation for production-quality performance as your app scales.

 Related Blog Posts